 45.5% attended college within one year of high school graduation.

 Low-income students have to take remedial English courses at more than double the rate of the state average.

 This could be due to various reasons, including students not completing the Free Application for Federal Student Aid (FAFSA).
-As of the 2016-17 cycle, Utah has the lowest FAFSA completion rate in the country.
+Utah continues to have the lowest FAFSA completion rate in the country.

 - Establish 15 credits per semester (30 credits per year) as full-time.

 - Set plateau tuition levels, focusing on 12-15 credits.